davidesantangelo/webinspector/README.md

 page.url                 # URL of the page
-page.scheme              # Scheme of the page (http, https) page.host                # Hostname of the page (like, davidesantangelo.com, without the scheme) page.title               # title of the page from the head section, as string page.links          		 # every link found page.meta['keywords']    # meta keywords, as string page.meta['description'] # meta description, as string page.description         # returns the meta description, or the first long paragraph if no meta description is found page.images              # enumerable collection, with every img found on the page as an absolute URL
+page.scheme              # Scheme of the page (http, https) page.host                # Hostname of the page (like, davidesantangelo.com, without the scheme) page.port                # Port of the page page.title               # title of the page from the head section, as string page.description         # description of the page page.links               # every link found page.images              # every image found page.meta                # metatags of the page
 ```

 ## License